rdv0011/pose/README.md

 # Human Pose estimation
-This framework helps to estimate the human pose on an image.
+This framework estimates the human pose on an image.
 The parts of the human body used in this project are shown on the following image:

 <img src="sample-images/vitruvian_shape.png?sanitize=true&raw=true" />